Fuel efficient driving tips

 Idling is wasting fuel

 When the engine is idling you're wasting fuel and adding to CO2 emissions.
-If you're likely to be at a standstill for more than a minute or so, simply switch off the engine.
-Many new cars are now fitted with a feature that does this for you automatically.
+If you are likely to be at a standstill for more than a minute or so, simply switch off the engine.
+You should then immediately turn the ignition (but not the engine) back on to ensure the airbags and other safety systems are activated.
+Many new cars are now fitted with a feature that does this for you automatically commonly known as ‘stop start’.
+If your car has stop-start, use it rather than deactivating the system as it will save you money and reduce emissions.
 When you first start the car, drive off as soon as possible.
-It will “warm up” much more quickly when the engine is under load.
+It will “warm up” faster when the engine is under load.
+When you are parked, sitting idling not only wastes fuel but is also an offence under section 42 of the Road Traffic Act 1988.

-Pure electric cars produce zero tail pipe emissions.
-Electric hybrids emit 75g or less of CO2 per kilometre from the tailpipe – see www.goultralow.com for more details.
+Ultra-Low Emission Vehicles emit 75g or less of CO2 per kilometre from the tailpipe and have advantages in running costs and the environmental impact – see www.goultralow.com for more details.

 Pump up to cut down